Identiticoders/wrenidm/README.md

 ### Building the Code

-The OpenIDM build process and dependencies are managed by Maven.
+The WrenIDM build process and dependencies are managed by Maven.
 The first time you build the project, Maven will pull down all the dependencies and Maven plugins required by the build, which can take a significant amount of time.
 Subsequent builds will be much faster!